-ARM's attributable beneficial interest in Two River's operations is 55%.
+ARM's attributable beneficial interest in Two Rivers operations is 55%.
 The other 45% is held by Impala Platinum.

 Mining operations to date comprise a mechanised underground and open pit mining operation which feeds two concentrators producing concentrate containing PGMs, nickel, copper and cobalt.
 Final products are transported to various third parties for toll treatment.
-Chrome products are sold to local and export markets.

 Two Rivers Platinum Mine is located within the southern sector of the eastern limb of the Bushveld complex, on the farm Dwarsrivier 372KT.
-Situated at longitude 30°07'00E and latitude 24° 59'00S, the UG2 and Merensky reefs are present on the farm.
+It is situated at longitude 30°07'00E and latitude 24° 59'00S.
+The UG2 and Merensky reefs are present on the farm.

 Exploration, development and production history in the area dates from the early 1920s.
 During 1929, Lydenburg Platinum Areas Limited started mining activity.
 No records are available.
 Following the acquisition by Gold Fields Mining and Development Limited, exploration started up again in 1987 and was mainly directed at the Merensky Reef.
-Assmang acquired the farm in September 1998 primarily to exploit the LG6 Chromitite.
+Assmang Limited acquired the farm in September 1998 primarily to exploit the LG6 Chromitite.
 During 2001, Avmin acquired the PGE rights on the Dwarsrivier farm from Assmang and targeted the UG2 Reef.